lissomx/MSP/README.md

 The trained model will be saved in *./model_save/* .

+Alternatively, you can download the pre-trained model (from https://s3.eu-west-2.amazonaws.com/nn.models/MSP_CelebA.tch), and put the file *MSP_CelebA.tch* in *./model_save/* .

 ### Step 3: Testing

 The file *testing_CelebA.py* can be used to generate the example pictures (including the picture used in the ICML paper).